Decoding the carbon markets: Compliance (CCM) vs. Voluntary (VCM)

-Prices vary in the CCM, as well, although the market drives these costs rather than commissions and fees, and the price for a ton of carbon in the compliance market varies much less (and is often much more affordable) than in the voluntary market.
+Prices vary in the CCM, as well, although the market drives these costs rather than commissions and fees, and the price for a metric ton of carbon in the compliance market varies much less (and is often much more affordable) than in the voluntary market.

 Offsets and allowances are an immediate bridge to carbon reduction, but not a long-term solution.

 Despite all the focus they receive in the sustainability space, offsets and allowances are not going to reverse climate change.
 They provide immediate and necessary impact, but they alone are not sufficient.

 Companies, individuals, and governments cannot truly prevent more severe climate change without changing their carbon behavior and/or developing technologies that lower the total amount of carbon in the atmosphere.

 Truly powerful long-term solutions are in the works but will take a great deal of time (and other resources) to implement at scale—think nascent carbon removal technologies, or renewable power grids.

 For reducing footprints now, carbon markets can bridge the gap from short-term impact (even immediate impact, in the case of locking up carbon allowances) to enduring difference.
 Programs like ours will ultimately leverage carbon reductions into long-term carbon removals.